lud/aoc/README.md

 Sorry for the inconvenience.
-That change was necessary to have a clean ordering of files in the solutions directories and to allow everyone to generate the modules in a directory according to their prefix.
+That change was necessary to have a clean ordering of files in the solutions directories and to allow everyone to generate the modules in a directory according to their preferred namespace.